narwhalacademy/zebra-crossing/README.md

 - **Send end-to-end encrypted emails** using [Protonmail](https://protonmail.com/) or [Tutanota](https://tutanota.com/).
 - **Find an end-to-end encrypted video calling service** using [Freedom of the Press' guide](https://freedom.press/training/blog/videoconferencing-tools/).
 - **Send a self-destructing, password-protected message** using [One Time](https://onetimesecret.com/).
+- **Scan for any Bluetooth devices near you** (including AirTags) with [nRF Connect](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile).

 ### Cool tools that cost money

 - **Buy a USB [YubiKey](https://www.yubico.com/products/) for two-factor authentication.** If you work in free speech/press/internet, you may qualify for a free [Yubico for Free Speech](https://www.yubico.com/about/about-us/free-speech-program/).
+- **Use [1Password’s Travel Mode](https://support.1password.com/travel-mode/)** to create a set of passwords you don’t take with you on the road.
 - **Increase the protective barriers around your Google account and Android phone** by signing up for [Google’s Advanced Protection program](https://landing.google.com/advancedprotection/).
 - **Put your smart cards/passports/phones in a Faraday bag that blocks signals from going in and out.** (See [Micah Lee’s guide on them](https://micahflee.com/2015/11/some-thoughts-on-faraday-bags-and-operational-security/).)
 - **Buy a hardware-encrypted external USB or hard drive** from companies like [Apricorn](https://www.apricorn.com/).